alex-paterson/oldtrusty/README.md

+Right now files are send in packets of 1024 bytes.
+This is unnecessary, the packets can be as large as they need to be.
+It's still good that the client/server send SOF and EOF packets which communicate whether or not the transfer *will* be valid, then whether or not the transfer *was* successful.

 # Setup - At this point virtualenv isn't even necessary so ignore this

 First install pip with `sudo easy_install pip` on OSX or `sudo apt-get install python-pip python-dev build-essential` on Linux.